danielfett/inetbox.py/README.md

  * `energy_mix` and `el_power_level` should be set together.
  * `energy_mix` can be one of `none`/`gas`/`electricity`/`mix`
  * `el_power_level` can be set to `0`/`900`/`1800` when electric heating or mix is enabled

+## Internals

+What does this software do internally?

+The software tries to emulate the workings of the Truma iNet box.
+It plays the role of a 'slave' device on the LIN bus and listens for messages from the CP Plus.
+Selected messages are answered appropriately as to make the CP Plus think that the iNet box is present and working, and to send commands to the CP Plus.

+Two specific LIN messages are directly used to communicate with the CP Plus:
+ * **PID 0x18** - the first bit defines whether a command for changing settings is ready at the iNet box.
+If the first bit is `1`, the CP Plus will send a message on the transport layer (see below) to request the settings update.
+See `InetboxLINProtocol.answer_to_d8_message` in (inetbox/inetbox.py)[inetbox/inetbox.py] for details.

+ * **PIDs 0x20-0x22** - contain frequent status updates closely resembling what is shown on the CP Plus display.
+It is unclear to me if the original iNet box observes these messages at all.
+Settings cannot be changed via these messaged.
+See `InetboxApp.parse_*` in (inetbox/inetbox.py)[inetbox/inetbox.py] for the implementation.

+The settings transfer from the CP Plus to the iNet box and vice versa (for modifying settings) is done via status buffers exchanged via the LIN transport layer.
+The relevant parts of the transport layer are implemented in this software.
+Please see the LIN specification for details on this layer.
+The low-level communication is based on the messages with PIDs 0x3C and 0x3D.

+A number of different status buffer types exist both for reading values from CP Plus as well as for writing values to CP Plus.
+The buffers can be identified by two bytes that follow a 10-byte preamble that is always the same.
+For example:

+ * **ID 0x14, 0x33**: Coming from the CP Plus, this buffer contains most settings for heating (like target water temperature, current temperature, etc.).
+ * **ID 0x0C, 0x32**: This status buffer is similar to the above, but is sent from the iNet box to the CP Plus for changing settings.

+See `InetboxApp.STATUS_*` in (inetbox/inetbox.py)[inetbox/inetbox.py] for details on the known buffer types.

 ## Acknowledgements